ClearboxSystems/ng-computed/README.md

 ## Example

-As an example, this is a simple translation of the KnockoutJS computed observable example:
+As an example, this is a simple translation of the KnockoutJS [computed observable example][3]:

 ```javascript
 angular.module("example", ["ngComputed", "ng"])